-- Duncan Stewart SLIS Liaison, posts a call to SLIS students who would like to participate at the beginning of each semester.
+- Katie DeVries Hassman, SLIS Liaison, posts a call to SLIS students who would like to participate at the beginning of each semester.

-- Students are matched with librarians in their areas of interest.
+- Students are matched with librarians in their areas of interest when possible.
 Priority will be given to SLIS students graduating the following May of the academic year.

 - There is no guarantee that every interested student will have a librarian mentor.

 - Guidelines for the mentoring program are broad and open ended to allow students and librarians to work out a mutually satisfying mentoring relationship.

 - Some mentorships will only involve meetings and discussions between mentor and student.
 Other mentorships may include assisting with an ongoing task or special project.